naparuba/tanuki-www/content/pages/intro/getting-started/services.md

 ### DNS API

 Let's first query it using the DNS API.
-For the DNS API, the DNS name for services is `NAME.service.consul`.
-All DNS names are always in the `consul` namespace.
-The `service` subdomain on that tells Consul we're querying services, and the `NAME` is the name of the service.
-For the web service we registered, that would be `web.service.consul`:
+For the DNS API, the DNS name for services is `NAME.service.XXX`.
+All DNS names are always in the `XXX` namespace.
+The `service` subdomain on that tells XXX we're querying services, and the `NAME` is the name of the service.
+For the web service we registered, that would be `web.service.XXX`:

 ```
-$ dig @127.0.0.1 -p 8600 web.service.consul
+$ dig @127.0.0.1 -p 8600 web.service.XXX
 ...

 ;; QUESTION SECTION:
-;web.service.consul.
+;web.service.XXX.
 IN	A

 ;; ANSWER SECTION:
-web.service.consul.
+web.service.XXX.
 0	IN	A	172.20.20.11
 ```

 As you can see, an A record was returned with the IP address of the node that